Andrew Cavendish, 11th Duke of Devonshire: Early life

-Cavendish was the second son of Edward Cavendish, 10th Duke of Devonshire and Mary Cavendish, Duchess of Devonshire, the former Mary Alice Gascoyne-Cecil, daughter of James Gascoyne-Cecil, 4th Marquess of Salisbury.
+Cavendish was the second son of Edward Cavendish, 10th Duke of Devonshire, and Mary Cavendish, Duchess of Devonshire, the former Lady Mary Alice Gascoyne-Cecil, daughter of James Gascoyne-Cecil, 4th Marquess of Salisbury.
 He was educated at Ludgrove School, Eton College and Trinity College, Cambridge.
 Growing up, his elder brother, William Cavendish, Marquess of Hartington, was the heir apparent to the dukedom.

 Career

 Military service

 Cavendish served in the British Army during World War II.
 Having attended an Officer Cadet Training Unit, he was commissioned into the Coldstream Guards as a second lieutenant on 2 November 1940.
 On 7 December 1944, while holding the rank of acting captain, he was awarded the Military Cross 'in recognition of gallant and distinguished services in Italy'.
 The action took place on 27 July 1944 when his company was cut off for 36 hours in heavy combat near Strada, Italy.
 He held the rank of major at the end of the war.

 In later life, he took on a number of honorary positions within the military.
 On 2 December 1953, he was appointed Honorary Colonel of a Territorial Army unit of the Royal Regiment of Artillery.
 On 2 October 1981, he was appointed Honorary Colonel of the Manchester and Salford Universities Officers' Training Corps.
 He relinquished this appointment on 2 January 1985.